protontypes/open-sustainable-technology/README.md

 - [LCA as Code](https://github.com/kleis-technology/lcaac) - A domain-specific language for life-cycle analysis experts.
 - [ecoinvent_interface](https://github.com/brightway-lca/ecoinvent_interface) - This is an unofficial and unsupported Python library to get ecoinvent data, a life cycle inventory database for fuels, energy, chemicals and plastics, batteries, building and construction, waste, agriculture, forestry and wood, pulp and paper, metals, and transport.
 - [LCIA](https://github.com/ecoinvent/lcia) - Contains important files from the ecoinvent Life Cycle Impact Assessment method implementation procedure for ecoinvent.
+- [CELAVI](https://github.com/NREL/celavi) - The Circular Economy Lifecycle Assessment and VIsualization framework allows stakeholders to quantify and visualize potential regional and sectoral transfers of impacts that could result from transitioning to a circular economy, with particular focus on energy material.

 ### Input Output Model
 - [MARIO](https://github.com/it-is-me-mario/MARIO) - Perform impact analysis using regional input-output tables and models.